Quickly and easily download the photosynthetic pathway of every plant species recorded across TERN’s entire national plot network.

 Photosynthesis affects plant survival

-The different variations of how plants convert carbon dioxide (CO2) to carbohydrates (C6H12O6)—called photosynthetic pathways—have an enormous impact on species productivity, abundance, and distribution.
+The variations in how plants convert carbon dioxide (CO2) to carbohydrates (C6H12O6)—called photosynthetic pathways—have an enormous impact on species productivity, abundance, and distribution.

 For example, plants with a ‘C3’ pathway have evolved to survive in cool, more temperate habitats, while ‘C4’ and ‘CAM’ (crassulacean acid metabolism) plants are better adapted to hot and potentially highly stressful conditions.